dooji2/craftsense/README.md

 # CraftSense

 **CraftSense** is a Minecraft mod that helps players with crafting by predicting and suggesting crafting recipes based on their previous crafting habits.
 The mod analyzes items in the player’s inventory, then recommends possible crafting recipes to make the crafting process faster and easier.
+It can be enabled or disabled with a customizable keybind, allowing you to easily toggle it on or off.

 ## Features